Professional Standards: BFA, MusB, MFA, and MM Programs

 Copies of all letters relevant to warning, probation, and dismissal are placed in the student’s file, and immediate notification is forwarded to the student.
-Probation and dismissal letters are forwarded to the registrar.
+Probation and dismissal letters are forwarded to the Registrar.
 Dismissal letters are also forwarded to the Offices of Student Financial Services, Student Affairs, Academic Affairs, and Residence Life.
 Students’ emergency contacts will be notified when a student is professionally dismissed from a conservatory/school.

-A student may appeal a professional conduct probation or dismissal to the Interim Dean of Liberal Arts and Sciences and Assistant Dean of Students and Enrollment, who will confirm or reverse the decision of the director/chair after reviewing all relevant materials.
-(Refer to the Academic Review Committee and Midterm Progress section for appeals of academic dismissals.)
+A student may appeal a dismissal from a professional training program (whether on the grounds of academic performance or professional conduct) to the College’s Academic Review Committee, who will confirm or reverse the decision of the director/chair after reviewing all relevant materials.